Transitioning From A Working Mom To A Stay-At-Home Mom

 “Your role as a mother is significant, never let anyone undermine it.”

 Life comes with choices and your choice to be a stay-at-home mom is nothing different than a mom who works.
-We are all here doing our best in our roles in whatever capacity that we choose to do it.
+We are all here doing our best in our roles in whatever capacity we choose to do it.

 Motherhood has its struggles from time to time.
 It never ends.
 One minute we are high on the rollercoaster, and then the next minute, we come crashing right back down to reality.
 You may or may not understand what I mean.
-There are so many changes taking place at every step of the way, especially with the younger ones.
+There are so many changes taking place every step of the way, especially with the younger ones.

 At some moment in time, you may feel a bit unaccomplished in your goals, plans, desires, or even career choices.
 It is normal and sometimes yes, we may need an outlet to pour our talents and gifts into.
 It’s ok to have those moments.
 However, when you do get to that point, don’t let the bitterness of it get you off track on your long-term goals.